 Open Citation Data

-Our publisher, transcript, complies with the goals of The Initiative for Open Citations I4OC and deposits reference lists from all its journal articles to Crossref and allows reference distribution, along with other bibliographic metadata that we send to Crossref.
+We comply with the goals of The Initiative for Open Citations I4OC and deposit reference lists from all its journal articles to Crossref and allows reference distribution, along with other bibliographic metadata that we send to Crossref.
 This allows references to be distributed without restriction through all of Crossref's Metadata Delivery services, including the REST API and bulk metadata dumps, to any interested party.

 Long-Term Preservation